RensTillmann/vim-cheat-sheet/README.md

-CTRL-V	  # starts VISUAL mode in "vertical" mannar (block selection) v_o	  # position cursor at the opposite location of the selection vertically (top/bottom) v_O	  # position cursor at the opposite location of the selection horizontally (left/right) (on the same line) p	  # paste/put back text that was previously deleted with for instance commands like: `d` or `x` P	  # same as `p` but puts the text before the cursor "*p	 "# paste/put text from the clipboard back into the text
+CTRL-V	  # starts VISUAL mode in "vertical" mannar (block selection) v_o	  # position cursor at the opposite location of the selection vertically (top/bottom) v_O	  # position cursor at the opposite location of the selection horizontally (left/right) (on the same line) v_I	  # insert text left of the block selection v_A	  # append text right of the block selection v_$A	  # append text at the end of each line within the block selection (including short lines) p	  # paste/put back text that was previously deleted with for instance commands like: `d` or `x` P	  # same as `p` but puts the text before the cursor "*p	 "# paste/put text from the clipboard back into the text